RedHat-UX/red-hat-design-system/elements/rh-footer/docs/00-overview.md

 #### Layout

-The Modular and Global footers have specific regions for inserting various content types.
+The modular and universal have specific regions for inserting various content types.
 Do not insert content at random, use the correct regions.

 - **section header** - Region for inserting a website logo (home page, Customer Portal, etc.) and social media links.